 Summer & Winter First Year Student Orientation: All students should be prepared to take a Math placement test during Orientation.
 The Math department provides a Math Placement FAQ: http://www.nmu.edu/mathandcomputerscience/math-placement-faq

+Students have up to 2 hours to take this test.
 Students do not need to bring anything to the test.
 Calculators are not allowed on the test, but pencils and scrap paper are provided.

 For those students who have not taken a math course in a while, we recommend practicing any math skills that were once mastered but are now unpracticed.
 Some helpful websites for reviewing math include Kahn Academy (https://www.khanacademy.org/math) and SOS Math (http://www.sosmath.com).